mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 12 standard and 20 basic).

 Alice's, a takeout restaurant with a surprisingly good breakfast bar, opens promptly at 0600 hours.
-The Golden House is the largest bar on- station and certainly the least attractive; this is the place to go for harder- to-get information, not only about Siduri Station and Shemhat, but the rigs around Enkidu as many of the rig personnel spend their off-time here.
+The Golden House is the largest bar on-station and certainly the least attractive; this is the place to go for harder-to-get information, not only about Siduri Station and Shemhat, but the rigs around Enkidu as many of the rig personnel spend their off-time here.
 The Prospector's Palace only contains one (rather large) shop, the Forty-Niner, rented out by Hervé Schalt, who specialises in providing